-Quarkslab is building new tools to analyze what is going on our systems, from an ARM dynamic binary instrumentation to symbolic execution framework like Triton (http://triton.quarkslab.com) and several other advanced software security tools.
-System audits and vulnerability research must be taken to a new stage, as code bases are growing faster and faster.
-New tools need to be designed to help the security researchers in their daily work.
+Quarkslab is building new tools to analyze what is going on with the security of computer systems, from a new multi-platform dynamic binary instrumentation tool (https://github.com/quarkslab/QBDI) to a symbolic execution framework like Triton (http://triton.quarkslab.com) and several other advanced software security tools.
+As code bases grow faster and faster in size and complexity, new simple yet powerful tools need to be designed to help security practitioners and researchers in their daily work.

 Send a resume to the email address provided in the job description.